 You'll have an issue if your search string itself contains single quote characters.
 Avoid using double quotes as a workaround, as that has its own set of special characters.
 You can work around by concatenating multiple strings next to each other, along with escaped single quote characters as needed.

-# -N option disables line number prefix
+# the -N option disables line number prefix

 $ rg -NUF 'like . () * [] $ {}

-^ + ? \ and '\'' and' ip.txt
+| ^ + ? \ and '\'' and' ip.txt

 like . () * [] $ {}

-^ + ? \ and ' and so on.
+| ^ + ? \ and ' and so on.

-If your search string starts with - character, you'll have to use -- before the search argument.
+If your search string starts with the - character, you'll have to use -- before the search argument.

 $ rg -NUF -- '-string multiline